 About This Statistic

 This statistic depicts the estimated size of the global skin care market from 2012 to 2021.
-In 2016, the global skin care market is estimated to be worth about USD 121 billion.
+By 2021, the global skin care market is estimated to be 121 billion U.S. dollars.

 Global Skin Care Market